 Northern Pitcher Plant

-Northern or "purple" pitcher plant (Sarracenia purpurea subsp. purpurea) is a fascinating specimen that I grow in my mini-pond.
-I list it as one of the best plants to grow in small water gardens because it packs a ton of fun into a small frame.
-Despite its name (which alludes to the pitcher-shaped leaf structures it produces), it is for its flowers that I include it in the present list.
-Click the picture to read the article to learn about the show put on by the pitcher plant's unusual bloom.
+Northern or "purple" pitcher plant (Sarracenia purpurea subsp. purpurea) is a fascinating specimen to grow in a mini-pond.
+It's one of the best plants to grow in small water gardens because it packs a ton of fun into a small frame.
+Despite its name (which alludes to the pitcher-shaped leaf structures it produces), it is for its flowers that it is included in the present list.

 Alliums (AKA "Flowering Onions")

 Alliums are better-known than some of the other entries on this list.
 Their secret is out: the alliums with big flower heads are fun plants to grow.
-The type in the picture, named 'Ambassador,' is an example.
+Ambassador is an example.
 Another is Allium schubertii, which looks ever so much like fireworks shooting off.
 Even the dried seedheads of these bulb plants are cool.

-Snake lily (Amorphophallus konjac) was the one concession to the tropics that I made in my top ten list.
+Snake lily (Amorphophallus konjac) is the one plant native to the tropics that made the ten list.
 It was just too much fun to grow to pass up.
 In fact, it puts on not one, but two can't-miss shows annually: